GPGN-268/SP2024-FP03-hump-chub/README.md

 <br>Anna Melega (@amelega)

 ## Short 1-2 sentence summary
 We aim to compare population and size data for the Humpback Chub to precipitation in the Colorado River basin.

 ## Some introductory background information
-The Humpback Chub is a native species of fish of the Colorado River Basin, protected under theEndangered Species Act due to the effects of dams and human water use on river flow & habitat
+The Humpback Chub is a native species of fish of the Colorado River Basin, protected under the Endangered Species Act due to the effects of dams and human water use on river flow & habitat.
+As precipitation changes due to climate change and other effects, it is important to understand how changing levels in precipitation will affect species populations and the greater ecosystem.

 ## Problem statement, question(s) and/or objective(s)